mckayc/task-donegeon/README.md

 - [⚙️ Installation and Running](#️-installation-and-running)

 ## ✨ Features

+### What's New in Version 0.1.70 (September 8, 2025)
+-   **Avatar Display Fix:** Resolved an issue where uploaded avatar images would appear broken in the development environment due to a missing server proxy configuration for media files.

 ### What's New in Version 0.1.69 (September 7, 2025)
 -   **Avatar System Simplification:** The avatar system has been streamlined.
 It no longer uses a layered system for equipped items and instead displays a single, user-uploaded profile picture.
 This resolves display issues and simplifies the user experience.